tc39/notes/meetings/2018-07/july-24.md

 YK: First of all, I've used this idiom in the web platform, and I think it's great to add better workarounds.
 As a person who writes a lot of Rust code, I think the ownership transfer idiom is a good one, and I'm not concerned that the style would leak into your other code that doesn't use this idiom.
 Rust has something very similar – I would be happy to see it in JavaScript.

-LBR: I like the proposal, from Test262, it's great to have the observable points of ArrayBuffers from ECMAScript tools.
+LEO: I like the proposal, from Test262, it's great to have the observable points of ArrayBuffers from ECMAScript tools.
 Is the second part of the proposal (realloc) also going for Stage 2?

 DD: More realistically, that will probably spin out into a separate proposal.